 Perranporth is a family resort located on the north coast of Cornwall, with 3 1/2 miles of golden sands, attracting surfers, sunbathers and walkers who enjoy the stunning coastal footpaths.
 The beach has been made more famous in recent years with the Seaside Rescue programme following the local RNLI lifeguards.
 Visitors can enjoy the excitement of the Atlantic surf, safe in the knowledge that the lifeguards are on duty from Easter until October.
 Surf schools and surf hire are readliy available in the resort.

 The village has a variety of gift shops, food stores, a post office, bank, surf shops and a good selection of pubs and restaurants to suit all tastes.
-The "Waterinhg Hole" ( famous for being the only bar on the beach) is always popular and "Seiners" located on the beach front, has recently been acquired by Masterchef host, John Torode and his business partner, Rolf Munding.
+The "Waterinhg Hole" ( famous for being the only bar on the beach) is always popular, as well as "Seiners" which is located on the beach front.

 In the 19th century, Perranporth was a tin mining village and evidence of this can be found along the coastal footpath, with numerous mining adits to investigate.
 There are also many caves to explore at low tide if you take a walk along the beach.
 Be sure to take in the headland known as "Droskyn Point", where there is a huge sundial and spectacular views of the entire beach and coastline.